 Step-3: After extracting the file, open File Explorer by pressing Win+E at once.
 Insert the following path in the address bar of File Explorer and hit Enter –

 Step-4: You will view three folders named Group1 (bottom), Group2 (middle), and Group3 (top) here.
-Open any of them where you want to Add Shortcuts to Win+X Power User Menu in Windows 10.
+Open any of them where you want to Add Shortcuts to Win+X Power User Menu in Windows 10 and 11.

-Step-5: Create a shortcut for any app or item (For example, Group Policy Editor) you want in any of this Group folders.
+Step-5: Create a shortcut for any app or item (For example, Group Policy Editor) you want in any of these Group folders.
 Now, don’t close this File Explorer window but leave it open.

 Step-6: Moving ahead, go to the Taskbar search.
 Type cmd.exe in the text field and when the result shows up hit Enter.